eduardoposadas/test_pybind11/README.md

 As you can see from the comment, the first optimization that has been done is not to use exponentiation to decide the sign of the adder.
 Exponentiation is a very slow operation, even in C++, whereas performing the modulo two operation is inherently fast on a computer, since internally it is using a binary representation of the numbers.
 The other small optimization that has been done is to use a variable called `k` to which at each iteration 2 is added to avoid having to calculate `2 * i + 1`.

-The C++ implementation, which is in the file `CalculatingPi.cpp`(FIXME ref line 89 to file), is the direct translation of the Python code:
+The C++ [implementation](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/CalculatingPi.cpp#L85), which is in the file `CalculatingPi.cpp`, is the direct translation of the Python code:
 ```C++
 long double pi_leibniz(unsigned long long n)
     long double s = 1;